kedare/kedare-blog/content/blog/hugo-on-azure.md

 I am using the Premium Verizon VPN from Azure and I am getting more or less twice better performance than what I was getting from CloudFront.

-The artifacts are now hosted directly in an Azure Web App instead of a bucket, I replace CloudFront by Azure CDN (Premium Verizon), I've also setup a CI workflow using Microsoft Visual Studio Team Service (for free)
+The artifacts are now hosted directly in an Azure Web App instead of a bucket.
+I replaced CloudFront by Azure CDN (Premium Verizon) and I've also setup a CI workflow using Microsoft Visual Studio Team Service (for free).

-Of course, this article can be used without any issue with any other website generator (Lektor, Hexo, etc.) easily, just swap the Hugo part on the CI by your static site generator.
+Of course, this article can be used without any issue with any other website generator (Lektor, Hexo, etc.) .
+Easly, just swap the Hugo part on the CI by your static site generator.

 <!--more-->